-Henna Treatment For Hair: Preparing My Natural Hair For Colour
+Henna Mask For Hair: Preparing My Natural Hair For Colour

 Time for a hair post!
-Today is all about my henna treatment!
+Today is all about my henna treatment.
+Ever tried a henna mask for hair?

-My hair has long left behind the TWA stage finally and I’ve been enjoying this medium length hair as it gives me different shapes depending on the treatment it gets.
-I still haven’t tried many other styles other than my wash and go and various pinup types but I’m vowing to try and perfect the twist out this summer!
+My hair has long left behind the TWA stage finally and I’ve been enjoying this medium-length hair as it gives me different shapes depending on the treatment it gets.
+I still haven’t tried many other styles other than my wash-and-go and various clip types but I’m vowing to try and perfect the twist out this summer!

 Speaking of summer, this is the season that many of us dabble in colour to brighten up our look and switch it up for the season of beach parties and BBQs.

 What are these properties I speak of?
-Let’s look a little bit at why henna is so good for our hair.
+Let’s look a little bit at why henna is so good for natural hair.

 Henna is an all natural, plant-based powder that results in smoother, shinier hair because it is able to completely coat and fill in any rough spots on frayed cuticles.
 Many believe that this locks moisture out, but this couldn’t be further from the truth.
 You can still oil and condition your hair as needed.